behan101/Threat-Hunt-Cargo-Hold/README.md

 - Resolved

 ## Incident Overview:
-- After establishing initial access on November 19th, network monitoring detected an unauthorized entity returning approximately 72 hours later at precisely `2025-11-22T00:27:58.4166424Z`.
+- After establishing initial access on November 19th, network monitoring detected an unauthorized entity returning approximately 72 hours after at precisely `2025-11-22T00:27:58.4166424Z`.
 Suspicious lateral movement and large data transfers were observed overnight on the file server.
 Evidence of credential collection and exfiltration of data were followed by actions that align with persistence for continued privileges and anti-forensic attempts.

 ## Key Findings:
 Due to a compromised device, the unauthorized entity performed lateral movement and discovered a critical server `azuki-fileserver01` through remote share enumeration.
 The threat actor then continued to probe for privilege and network enumeration.
 They then implemented a staging directory and began steps for defensive evasion by attempting to hide the staging directory path through obfuscation.
 Using legitimate system utilities with network capabilities, the unauthorized entity then weaponized "Living off the Land" techniques to download a script into the staging directory.<br>